Document Bank of Virginia

 Art Exploration: Design a poster or button to commemorate the anniversary of the event.

-Social Media Spin: Create s social media post to describe Douglas Wilder and the historic nature of this event.
+Social Media Spin: Create a social media post to describe Douglas Wilder and the historic nature of this event.

-Current Connections: Wilder’s election was the first of its kind in Virginia.
+Current Connections: Wilder’s election as Lieutenant Governor was the first of its kind in Virginia.
 Are there any other elections in which the winning candidate for office broke boundaries?
 Your responses can be based on state, national, or international examples.